Updated 11.06.2025

 The personal consultation service is provided as a part of the FinHITS project funded by the European Union.

-Can data be combined to other information?
+Can other data be combined to data applied from Findata?

 Where can the data be analysed?